 North American vultures typically reach sexual maturity in 3 to 5 years.
-Both species usually lay 2 eggs per clutch and 1 clutch per year.
+Both species, turkey and black vultures, usually lay 2 eggs per clutch and 1 clutch per year.
 Eggs hatch in about 40 days.
 Young are cared for by both adults for about 3 months.
 Black vultures mate in thinly wooded areas with thickets.
 Vultures keep the same mate each breeding season unless 1 of the pair dies.

 Vultures do not build nests, but lay their eggs in dense thickets, hollow logs, caves, abandoned buildings, and on rock ledges.
 Turkey vultures often nest in abandoned barns and warehouses.